Kaito Kamiya

-Kaito Kamiya (神谷 凱士, Kamiya Kaito) is a Japanese footballer who plays as a defender for J2 League club Ventforet Kofu, on loan from Kawasaki Frontale.
+Kaito Kamiya (神谷 凱士, Kamiya Kaito) is a Japanese footballer who plays as a defender for J3 League club FC Ryukyu.
 He is the twin brother of fellow professional footballer Ryoto Kamiya.

 Career

 On 12 January 2022, Kaito Kamiya loaned to Fujieda MYFC for 2022 season.

 On 13 December at same year, Kaito Kamiya loaned again to Ventforet Kofu for upcoming 2023 season.